Foto: Jerry Simon

-7. Do not use pliers or excessive force when locking the upper or lower tube, this can cause the endpin to break.
+7. Do not use pliers or excessive force when locking the upper or lower tubes, this can cause the endpin to break.
 Thumb and index finger is enough.

-9. Do not apply or allow oil or fat between (inside) the telescoping tubes; it will cause the locking system to function less efficiently.
+9. Do not apply or allow oil or fat between (inside) or outside the tubes; it will cause the locking system to function less efficiently.

 10. To replace the tip/point, unscrew the old tip/point with a wrench and apply a small drop of “light” thread locker, contact glue, or white wood glue on the thread of the new tip to make it grip.

 13. Look at: www.semmystahlhammer.se for updates

 "The efficient designs and angling features of Stahlhammer endpins improve any cello's ability to project in large halls, and to be heard clearly in all repertoire from chamber music to solo."

 David Finckel, Cellist, Emerson Quartet, Professor, Juilliard School, USA